tc39/proposal-ecmascript-sharedmem/LLVM_LIKE.md

 # Introduction

 SharedArrayBuffer provides two strengths of memory operations: atomic and non-atomic.
-Correctly synchronized atomic operations are sequentially consistent, i.e., there is a global total ordering of memory operations that all agents observe.
+Correctly synchronized atomic operations are sequentially consistent, i.e., there is a global total ordering of atomic memory operations that all agents observe.
 Non-atomic operations are globally unordered, i.e. they are only ordered by sequential agent order.
 Incorrectly synchronized atomic operations, such as two racing writes to overlapping but not equal location ranges, behave as if they were non-atomic.
 Currently, no weak atomic ordering semantics, such as release-acquire, is supported.

 We hope this enables non-atomic operations to be compiled to bare stores and loads on target architectures, and atomics to be compiled to ensure sequential consistency in the usual way, such as sequential consistency-guaranteeing instructions or double fencing.